sbcd90/tensorflow-serving-gatling-extension/README.md

 - `inputParam` : The input Parameter to run the model.

 - `outputParam` : The output Parameter which gives the results.

+- `imagePath` : The path to the images used for prediction.

+- `labelPath` : The path to the labels used for prediction.

 ## Examples